Summer journey connects Harvard students to Viking history

 “It could easily be a trade item,” Mitchell said.
 “It could easily have been something that was purchased legitimately and brought here for a present.
 But it could also be a piece of raid item — loot.”

 An inquisitive spirit informs final projects.
 Standard papers are an option, but Mitchell happily accepts less traditional forms of scholarship.
 Last year one student drew water from a Bronze Age well, added a bit of honey, waited for it to ferment, and produced “a fabulous mead,” said Mitchell.
-Two others researched the origins of hammerscale, a “flaky or spheroidal byproduct of the iron forging process,” the pair noted.
-Other students have cooked a meal in a fire pit using local herbs, knapped flint tools, and carded, spun, and dyed raw wool.
+Two others researched the origins of hammerscale, a “flaky or spheroidal byproduct of the iron forging process,” as noted in the Wikipedia entry on the topic that became their final project.
+Other past projects include a meal cooked in a fire pit using local herbs, knapped flint tools, and carded, spun, and dyed raw wool.

 A fan of Norse mythology from a young age, Jacob Verrey ’19 said the summer course was “almost like a dream come true.”

-“We’ve learned how to use literature and archaeology to reconstruct the Viking era,” the psychology concentrator said, speaking via Skype from Denmark.
+“We’ve learned how to use literature and archaeology to reconstruct the Viking era,” the psychology concentrator said via Skype from Denmark.
 “The course has really taught us how to use all of these tools available to us to get at the Viking culture.”

-That toolkit includes famous sagas that describe Norse seafarers battling oceans and armies with seemingly equal verve.
+That toolkit includes the famous sagas that describe Norse seafarers battling oceans and armies with seemingly equal verve.

 “Vikings go out on these massive adventures, serve foreign kings, tour foreign lands, and they bring back all this glory,” said Verrey, recalling the story of one particularly robust raider who is said to have fought off legions of attackers before meeting his death.